First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment: LArTPC Reconstruction and At-Rest Annihilation Selection

-After applying the selection criteria to the 1,200 simulated antiproton events, 80 stopping candidates are selected.
-By looking at the MC truth information: 69 are true annihilations at rest, while the other 11 retain some kinetic energy at the moment of annihilation.
-Among these, 9 events have a true final kinetic energy less than 60~MeV and are considered \textit{quasi-rest} candidates.
-The two remaining events, each with nearly 200~MeV of remaining true kinetic energy, cannot be classified as quasi-rest candidates.
-Based on the obtained number of misidentified candidates, the \textit{mis-ID} rate of the hand-scan method is estimated to be $<$~6\%.
-Of the initial 1,200 events, 130 are considered as signals by having true final kinetic energy of less than 60~MeV resulting in a selection efficiency of 60\% by considering annihilation at rest and quasi-rest together.
+After visually scanning 1,200 simulated antiproton events, 80 stopping candidates were selected.
+Of these candidates selected through hand-scanning, 69 truly annihilate at rest, 9 retain some residual kinetic energy less than 60~MeV, while the remaining 2 annihilate with nearly 200~MeV of remaining energy.
+Based on the signal definition above, the mis-ID rate for visual inspection is therefore estimated to be $2.5\pm1.8$\%.
+Of the initial 1,200 events, 140 are considered signal as they have true final kinetic energy of less than 100~MeV.
+This selection of antiproton annihilation at rest events results in a selection efficiency of 56\% and a purity of 98\%.

 All of the 80 MC signal candidates are also processed through the PID algorithm.
 The results indicate that 70 of the 80 events are identified as proton-like, 6 as kaon-like, and 4 as stopping muon/pion-like.
 To evaluate the performance of the PID algorithm, the d$E$/d$x$ distributions for the three categories of antiproton candidates are compared with the expected values, as shown in top of Fig.~\ref{fig:dedx_rr_mc_data}.
 The proton-like candidates closely align with the proton expectation curve.
-The kaon-like candidates are positioned between the proton and kaon expectations, leading the PID to favor the kaon hypothesis due to a slight bias towards this behavior.
-The stopping muon/pion-like events correspond well with the pion/muon expectation curve, thus can not be selected as antiprotons annihilating at rest.
-The two antiproton candidates that have over 200 MeV of kinetic energy are identified as 1 kaon-like and 1 muon/pion-like.
-Based on these observations, all 10 non-proton-like candidates are excluded from the sample resulting in a PID algorithm efficiency of 90\%.
+In comparison, for proton tracks that interact before coming to a full stop, or have a mis-reconstructed endpoint that is placed upstream of the true endpoint, the d$E$/d$x$ profile tends to more closely resemble a kaon-like hypothesis.
+The stopping muon/pion-like events, which correspond well with the pion/muon expectation curve, are rejected from our sample.
+The two antiproton candidates that have over 200 MeV of kinetic energy were identified as 1 kaon-like and 1 muon/pion-like and would be removed at this stage.
+Based on these observations, all 10 non-proton-like candidates are excluded from the sample, resulting in a PID efficiency of 88\%.